For The Kids: Diddy Announces The Launch Of A New Bronx Charter School With Remote Learning

 Making sure our kids are still learning during such an important time in our history is something that should be front and center right now.

-Diddy and Dr. Steve Perry have just announced the launch of Capital Prep Bronx, a charter school that aims to provide high-quality curriculum to underserved students in the New York City borough.
+Diddy and Dr. Steve Perry have just announced the launch of Capital Prep Bronx, a charter school that aims to provide a high-quality curriculum to underserved students in the New York City borough.

 The school is located in Co-Op City and will kick off its inaugural semester on September 8 with a fully remote schedule.
 As of now, nearly 200 6th and 7th graders are set to initially comprise the student body, though the school has plans to expand to 650 students from grades 6 to 11.